abstrus/abstrus.github.io/_posts/2014-03-10-rich-domain-models-part-1.md

 ---
 layout: post
-title:  Rich domain models - Part 1
+title:  Dependency injection with Doctrine - Part 1
 ---

 This post series is about building a rich domain model using [Symfony](http://symfony.com/) and the